Skip to main content

 Web widget

 medium: "web" with optional external_id.
-Identify user in your system.
+Identify user in your system via the web widget.

 Configuration